-(b) Drawing of Illinois, Kansas Indiana into the strike on April and 1st.
+(B) Drawing of Illinois, Kansas, and Indiana into the strike on April 1st.
 These districts were signed up separately by the Lewis machine several months ago.
 The effect was simply to betray the Pennsylvania-Ohio strikers and to give the operators in these districts a chance to exploit the winter market.
-With temporary agreements expiring on the est of April, these districts are confronting demands of the operators for the liquidation of the Jacksonville scale.
-The Lewis machine pulled these districts out of the strike; the left wing proposes to pull them in again.
-The effect of their coming into the strike afresh will give tremendous impetus to it and do enormous injury to the prestige of the Lewis machine.
+With temporary agreements expiring on the 1st. of April, these districts are confronting demands of the operators for the liquidation of the Jacksonville scale.
+The Lewis machine pulled these districts out of the strike; the left-wing proposes to pull them in again.
+The effect of their coming into the strike afresh will give tremendous impetus to it and do enormous injury ta the prestige of the Lewis machine.

-(c) Drawing in the unorganized miners.
+(C) Drawing in the unorganized miners.
 Fundamentally necessary to winning the strike in Pennsylvania and Ohio is to draw in the vast armies of unorganized miners of Pennsylvania and West Virginia.
-Lewis make's no effort in this direction.
-The unorganized have no confidence in the Lewis machine; the "Save the Union Committee" has the confidence of these strikers and is now making Thus, the very for the struggle. heart of the problem of the union, namely, the organization of the unorganized, is being systematically attacked.
+Lewis makes no effort in this direction.
+The unorganized have no confidence in the Lewis machine; the "Save the Active campaigns of relief should be initiated everywhere and money should be sent to Penn.-Ohio Miners Relief, 611 Penn.
+Ave.
+Room 307, Pittsburgh, Pa.
+Union Committee" has the confidence of these strikers and is now making strenuous efforts to mobilize them for the struggle.
+Thus, the very heart of the problem of the union, namely, the organization of the unorganized is being systematically attacked.

-(d) Drawing in the anthracite min-Reversing the wrong policy of ers. the Lewis machine in separating the anthracite from the bituminous miners, the Save the Union Committee is now working to join them up with the bituminous miners.
+(D) Drawing in the anthracite miners.
+Reversing the wrong policy of the Lewis machine in separating the anthracite from the bituminous miners, the Save-the-Union Committee is now working to join them up with the bituminous miners.

-The anthracite miners confronted with heavy unemployment, speed-up system, and betrayed by their officials, face the destruction of their organization unless they, too, join forces with the bituminous miner
+The anthracite miners confronted with heavy unemployment, speed-up system, and betrayed by their officials, face the destruction of their organization unless they, too, join forces with the bituminous miners.

-These four points in brief: (a) Immediate strengthening of the Pittsburgh-Ohio strike; (b) Drawing in the signed up districts; (c) Drawing in the unorganized; (d) Drawing in factors of the strike strategy of the opposition.
+These four points in brief: (a) Immediate strengthening of the Pittsburgh-Ohio strike; (b) Drawing in the signed up districts; (c) Drawing in the unorganized; (d) Drawing i anthracite miners constitute the main factor of the strike strategy of the opposition.

-To mobilize the full forces of the organized and unorganized miners to put this general strategy into effect, the National Save the Union Committee has called an open conference of miners, official representatives their locals, to be held in Pittsburgh on April 1st, as Labor Unity comes from the press.
+To mobilize the full forces of the organized and unorganized miners to put this general strategy into effect, the National Save-the-Union Committee has called an open conference of miners, official representatives of their locals, to be held in Pittsburgh on April 1st., as LABOR UNITY comes from the press.
 This conference has been preceded by the holding of rank and file conferences in all the principal districts of Pennsylvania, Ohio, West Virginia, Illinois, Indiana, Kansas, etc.